Palak834/DeepfakeVoiceDetection/README.markdown

 2. **Prediction**: The trained LSTM model predicts the class (Real or Fake) based on the MFCC features.
 3. **Web Interface**: The Streamlit app allows users to upload audio files, processes them, and displays the prediction.

-## Notes
-- Update the file paths for `DetectionModel.h5` and `img.jpg` in `temp.py` to match your local setup.
-- The dataset (`data.json`) is not included.
-You need to prepare your own dataset with MFCC features and corresponding labels (0 for Real, 1 for Fake).
-- The model assumes audio files are sampled at 22,050 Hz.
-Adjust the `SAMPLE_RATE` in `temp.py` if your audio files use a different rate.
-- The background image feature in the Streamlit app is optional and can be removed by commenting out the `set_background` function call.

-## Contributing
-Contributions are welcome!
-Please submit a pull request or open an issue for suggestions, bug reports, or improvements.

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.